oneeve8/kobble-data/content/videonarrativehowto.md

 Swipe from the top down to create a split screen.
 And there you go!
 That was easy!
-You can adjust the width of your windows by grabbing the center and moving the width fleet or right
+You can adjust the width of your windows by grabbing the center and moving the width left or right

-So let’s say we are Literature Teacher and we are creating a unit on Mark Twain.
+So let’s say I’m a Literature Teacher and creating a unit on Mark Twain.

 We’ve already created a Channel and a Track Named Mark Twain for my project so I can show you how easy it is to collect information from the internet using Kobble.
 We’ve shown you how to do that in our onboarding video, but in case you’ve forgotten, we’ll show you how to create Channels and Tracks in a little bit.